 If this happens, your progesterone levels remain high to maintain your uterine lining during pregnancy.
 If this doesn’t happen, your progesterone levels drop and you start to shed the lining of your uterus — your period starts.

 While testosterone is usually considered a “male” hormone, it’s essential for women too (you just produce it in much lower amounts).
 It helps control your sex drive, hormones that affect your period, and reproduction.
 It also plays a role in red blood cell production and muscle and bone strength.

-Follicle stimulating hormone (FSH) is a hormone produced by your pituitary gland.
+Follicle-stimulating hormone (FSH) is a hormone produced by your pituitary gland.
 FSH stimulates your ovaries to produce oestradiol.
 FSH and oestradiol work together to grow and develop the eggs in your ovaries — so when you ovulate the egg is ready to be fertilised by sperm.

-Luteinizing hormone (LH) is a hormone produced by your pituitary gland.
+Luteinising hormone (LH) is a hormone produced by your pituitary gland.
 A spike in your LH levels mid-way through your cycle helps trigger ovulation.
 It also helps with the production of oestradiol and progesterone.

 Prolactin (PRL) is a hormone produced by your pituitary gland.
 It's mainly associated with breastfeeding as it helps with milk production.
 But it's also important for your reproductive health.